Home / Career Guides / Product Manager

 What type of education is required?

 A bachelor’s degree in business, marketing, economics, or a related field is generally expected.
 However, because this role is highly interdisciplinary, degrees in engineering, computer science, or design can also be beneficial.
-Additionally, some positions may prefer or require a Master’s in Business Administration (MBA) due to the leadership component of this role.
+Additionally, some positions may prefer or require an MBA due to the leadership component of this role.

 What type of companies need product managers?